Star Wars: Galaxy’s Edge Guide

 For information on how Mobile Order will work at Disneyland, especially during the reservation period, take a look at this article.

-Of course, there will be an opportunity to shop in Star Wars: Galaxy’s Edge, but you won’t find a t-shirt here brandishing the name Batuu.
+Of course, there will be an opportunity to shop in Star Wars: Galaxy’s Edge!
+However, you won’t find a t-shirt here brandishing the name Batuu.
 Instead, items are a bit more like you would see, as if this was a real, living city.

 The Droid Depot

-The Droid Depot is located in the market and invites Guests to pick parts and pieces off a conveyor belt, then build and customize their astromech droids (R-series or BB-series).
+The Droid Depot is located in the market and invites Guests to pick parts and pieces off a conveyor belt.
+Next, guests build and customize their astromech droids (R-series or BB-series).
 These droids will then be capable of interacting with elements in the land and responding to guests’ behaviors.
-The Droid Depot will also offer guests pre-built droids, including a C-3PO and a Rex who will play music you have on your smartphone through an intergalactic Bluetooth connection.
-More details about how to build your droid can be found here.
+The Droid Depot will also offer guests pre-built droids.
+These include a C-3PO and a Rex.
+Surprisingly, they will play music you have on your smartphone through an intergalactic Bluetooth connection.
+Click here for more details about how to build a droid.

 Sa’vi’s Workshop

 For a lightsaber, head over to Savi’s Workshop!
-The story goes that Savi is a scrapper who has been collecting pieces of lightsabers throughout the galaxy for years in hopes that one day, a true hero would come to his shop with the ability to actually put them together.
+The story goes that Savi is a scrapper who has been collecting pieces of lightsabers throughout the galaxy for years.
+This is at hope that one day a true hero would visit with the ability to actually put them together.

-You and 13 other people will be able to participate in this experience at the same time as Guests build their own lightsaber.
-Each guest will have four options of kyber crystals to choose from to include in their saber: Peace and Justice (modeled after Jedi from the Republic era); Power and Control (a nod to the Sith); Elemental Nature (harnessing air, earth, fire, and water); and Protection and Defense (shrouded in mystery).
+You and 13 other people will participate in this experience at the same time as Guests build their own lightsaber.
+Each guest will have four options of kyber crystals to choose from to include in their saber.
+First, Peace and Justice is modeled after Jedi from the Republic era.
+Second, Power and Control is a nod to the Sith.
+Next, Elemental Nature harnesses air, earth, fire, and water.
+Finally, Protection and Defense is shrouded in mystery.

-Details on how you will be able to build your lightsaber can be found here.
+Click here for details on how you will be able to build your lightsaber.

 Dok-Ondar’s Den of Antiquities

-Inside the two-story Dok-Ondar’s Den of Antiquities, visitors will find a selection of mysterious and rare items for sale representing different eras of the Star Wars galaxy, including ancient Jedi and Sith artifacts, holocrons, lightsabers, and more.
-Guests will find Dok at his desk, checking his inventory, taking calls, and barking orders at his assistants.
+Inside the two-story Dok-Ondar’s Den of Antiquities, visitors will find a selection of mysterious and rare items for sale.
+These items different eras of the Star Wars galaxy.
+For instance, these include ancient Jedi and Sith artifacts, holocrons, lightsabers, and more.
+Guests will also find Dok at his desk, checking his inventory, taking calls, and barking orders at his assistants.

 Creature Stall

-Guests visiting the Creature Stall will find some fascinating beasts from all across the galaxy, ranging from the friendly (porgs, tauntauns) to the not-so-friendly (rathtars, wampas).
+Guests visiting the Creature Stall will find some fascinating beasts from all across the galaxy.
+For example, there are the friendly (porgs, tauntauns) to the not-so-friendly (rathtars, wampas).

 Toydarian Toymaker